 If your baby is premature, they might get what’s called a “false positive” because the enzyme to break down Phe hasn’t developed fully yet.

-They could get a “false negative” if they aren’t eating (either breastfed or bottle-fed), is throwing up, or if the test was done too soon they were born.
+They could get a “false negative” if they aren’t eating (either breastfed or bottle-fed), are throwing up, or if the test was done too soon they were born.

 Why Is the Test So Important?